greghuang8/rosalind/README.md

-Solutions to the rosalind project.
+My solutions to the Rosalind Bioinformatics Project, shown in a streamlit dashboard.